When you trust your health to a doctor or any other healthcare provider, you should expect a minimum level of care.

 You can always count on an insurance company to dispute a patient’s injury if they can do so.

 Did the Medical Error Cause the Patient’s Injury?

 Causation is the fourth of the elements of medical malpractice.
 Even if you suffered an injury, the doctor’s office may deny that they were the cause of the injury.

-They may claim that you suffered from a pre-existing condition or that you would have suffered the injury anyway regardless of what the doctor did or did not do.
+They may claim that you suffered from a pre-existing condition or would have suffered the injury anyway, regardless of what the doctor did or did not do.

 However, a doctor takes their patient as they find them, and aggravating a pre-existing condition could still result in financial compensation.

-Causation is a critical question in cases where the doctor is alleged to have a missed diagnosis.
+Causation is critical in cases where the doctor allegedly has a missed diagnosis.

 Examples of Medical Negligence

 Here are some examples of mistakes that a doctor makes that may meet the four elements of medical malpractice and result in financial compensation for the plaintiff.